 Income is earned from these transactions in the form of fees paid by the counterparty and, in certain circumstances, interest paid on cash or securities held as collateral.
-Income earned from these transactions included in the Statement of Comprehensive Income and recognized when earned.
+Income earned from these transactions is included in the Statement of Comprehensive Income and recognized when earned.
 Securities lending transactions are administered by The Bank of New York Mellon (the "Securities Lending Agent").
 The value of cash or securities held as collateral must be at least 102% of the fair value of the securities loaned, sold or purchased.

-Note 10 summarizes the details of securities loaned and collateral received, as well as a reconciliation of securities lending income, if applicable.
+Note 10 summarizes the details of securities loaned and collateral received as at the end of period, as well as a reconciliation of securities lending income during the period, if applicable.
 Collateral received is comprised of debt obligations of the Government of Canada and other countries, Canadian provincial and municipal governments, and financial institutions.